Joll's Bridge Rock climbing141 routes in crag

 Did you know that you can create an account to record, track and share your climbing ascents?
 Thousands of climbers are already doing this.

-Once "a crag of its time (90s) it is full of rusty carrots, mixed gear, choss and no lower offs.
+Once "a crag of its time (90s) it is full of rusty carrots, mixed gear, choss and no lower offs" - until recently, (2010 onwards) when a big retro-bolting effort commenced.
 Spread out over a long broken cliff there are spectacular views over the Hawkesbury that almost make you forget the hum of the freeway.
 There are some good climbs hidden away.
-Online guides for this area are available through Sydney surf and sandstone (Sydney Rockies).
+Online guides for this area are available through Sydney Rockies.
 The following descriptions are to update that information, as the area is slowly "modernised" by local climbers.© (vlw)

 Some content has been provided under license from: © Australian Climbing Association Queensland (Creative Commons, Attribution, Share-Alike 2.5 AU)

 Check out what is happening in Joll's Bridge.